 Prerequisite: Sophomore standing or above, or with permission.
-This course addresses the internal organization, structure and executive functions of business enterprises by examining the critical management functions of planning, organizing, leading, and controlling.
-Students successfully completing this course will be able to a) identify the four management functions and the related skills that ensure managerial success, b) explain the concept of organizational mission and its influence on strategic goal setting and planning, c) discuss the importance of leadership within organizations facing an ever-changing global business environment, d) discuss motivation theory and its link to organizational success, and e) explain the process of organizational control.
+This course addresses the internal organization, structure and executive functions of business enterprise by examining the critical management functions of planning, organizing, leading, and controlling.
+Students successfully completing this course will be able to 1) identify the four management functions and the related skills that ensure managerial success, 2) explain the concept of organizational mission and its influence on strategic goal setting and planning, 3) discuss the importance of leadership within organizations facing an ever-changing global business environment, 4) discuss motivation theory and its link to organizational success, and 5) explain the process of organizational control.